What is changing?

 Getting electricity to where it needs to be: What is ‘transmission and distribution’?

-Transpower owns and operates New Zealand’s national electricity transmission system.
+Transpower owns and operates New Zealand’s national electricity transmission system, which transports electricity from where it is generated to cities, towns and some major industrial users.

-Local lines companies own the distribution system that connects electricity from the national grid to your home or business.
+Local lines companies own the distribution system that connects electricity from the transmission system to your home or business.

 When we talk about the transmission and distribution component of an electricity bill, we are referring to the costs incurred by the electricity lines companies in owning and operating the power lines, power poles and other assets needed to transport electricity from where it is generated to your home or business.
 As shown below, this cost represents a portion of the electricity bill that you pay.